tanermaddocks/PDP-JUL2024-TJS/terminal_app/readme.md

 - Enter the either the type of items you'd like to see, or "all".
 - The lists will be printed to the terminal.

+## Classes, Class Methods
+### Classes
+- **Bar class**: This class is used to define and access the stored values that the terminal application uses.
+It's variables include name (str), beer_serve (str), wine_serve (int) and items (list).
+All of these variables are specifically in reference to a single bar in the context of the application.
+The bar class has a \__str__ method and several getter and setter methods.
+It also has the following methods attached:
+    - add_item: Used to append stock items to the items list variable.
+    - search_item: Used to filter through the items variable and then display one result.
+    - delete_item: Used to filter through and remove a single item from the items variable.

+- **Stock class**: The stock class and its subclasses, Beer, Wine, Spirit and Mix, are all used to define and access dictionary items containted within the items variable in the Bar class.
+All of the methods in these classes are \__str__ and getter methods which serve to display or retrieve variable data.
+The variables used in the Stock class are as follows:
+    - date: When the item is added.
+    - code: A randomly generated item code.
+    - name: The name of the item.
+    - alc: The alcohol content of the item, is a percentage, except in Mix, where it is a standard drink value.
+    - cost: The cost to buy the item.
+    - type: The category of the item; beer, wine etc.
+    - serve: The serving size of the item, represents a mL value.
+    - mixed: indicates if an item is a mix.
+    - subtype: The more complex category an item belongs to; vodka, rum etc. Exclusive to the Spirit class.
+    - recipe: Is a list item that contains a list that has each name and mL of item used in a mix object.

 ## Technical Notes
 - When the app is first run, no data folder will exist, however upon making a new bar and saving the first item, the ```saveFile()``` function in functions/file_function.py starting line 9, will create a new data folder and the bar's specific data folder using the os class' ```mkdir()``` method.